IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Two visual conventions matter:

-• Vertical flow — top to bottom in the order Explicit Deny, SCP, RCP, Resource Policy, Identity Policy, Permission Boundary, Session Policy.
+• Vertical flow — top to bottom in the order Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, Session Policy (matching the AWS official policy evaluation order, which evaluates Organizations RCPs before SCPs).
 Every request passes through every stage that applies.

 • Side arrows to DENY — any stage can short-circuit the evaluation to Deny.
 Some stages can produce Implicit Deny (no match) and some can produce Explicit Deny (a matching Deny statement).
 The distinction matters for debugging, even though both produce AccessDenied in the API response.